Alumni Engagement

 Big alumni numbers aren’t just bragging rights—they translate to real-world impact.
 These schools have built powerhouse alumni associations that do way more than host reunions—they create opportunities, connections, and lifelong communities.
 Let’s take a look at the universities that are crushing it when it comes to alumni size, reach, and engagement in 2025.

-Penn State boasts a massive alumni presence of about 800,000 living grads and holds the title of the world’s largest dues-paying alumni association.
+Penn State boasts a massive alumni presence of over 802,000 living grads and is one of the world’s largest dues-paying alumni association.
 This network spans 275+ affiliate groups and 100+ chapters worldwide, creating a robust system of volunteer leadership and peer support.
 From pep rallies and virtual speaker series to the LionLink mentorship platform, Penn Staters stay connected early and often engaged through programs throughout the year.
-This network isn’t just about nostalgia; it’s a career-enhancing, community-creating force you’ll tap into as soon as you step on campus.
+Penn state manages to strike a beautiful balance between maintaining nostalgia while providing career-enhancing and community-building offerings for it's former students.

 Penn State Alumni Association celebrates hitting 800k members